zhchlmm/Implementing-Domain-Driven-Design-zh/docs/ch2.md

 What you’ve just learned is the big-picture foundation of strategic design.

-## WHY STRATEGIC DESIGN IS SO INCREDIBLY ESSENTIAL
+## 2.2 WHY STRATEGIC DESIGN IS SO INCREDIBLY ESSENTIAL 战略设计为什么重要

 OK, you’ve learned some DDD terminology and the meaning behind it, but not much has been said about why this is so important.
 I’ve really just asserted that it is very important and hoped that you’d believe me.
 But like most statements of “fact,” I’d better back my assertion now.
 Let’s jump in on our running example, that of the projects going on at SaaSOvation.
 They’ve managed to get themselves into a real jam.

+::: tip
 ![](./figures/ch2/domain_expert.jpg)

 Early on in their first effort with DDD, the collaboration project team began to veer off the path to developing a clean model.
 This happened because they didn’t understand strategic design, not even at its most basic level.
 As is true of most developers, their focus was on the details of Entities (5) and Value Objects (6), which obscured their vision of the bigger picture.
 They blended their core concepts with generic ones, causing the creation of two models in one.
 Before long they started to feel the pain of the design reflected in Figure 2.3.
 The bottom line?
 They had not fully achieved the goal of implementing DDD.